yangh567/level4-project/template/timelog.md

 * *30 minutes* meet with supervisor and  discuss about the question i had
 * *1 hour* writing the plan and organize the procedure of the recommendation system

+## 7 Nov 2020 Saturday
+* *5 hours* finding the data files and reconstructing the work flow of the project
+* *5 minutes* writing timelog